contaware/git-docs-notes/README.md

   ```
   git commit
   ```
   - Git launches the [configured](#config) editor to write your message.
 A good commit message has a subject line with the first letter capitalized and not ending with a period.
+Use the imperative mood in the subject line.
 If a description is needed, separate it from the subject with a blank line and wrap it at 72 characters.
   - To quickly add a message use the `-m "msg"` option.

 - Stage and commit all tracked files that have been modified or deleted: